 Coconut, Banana, Hemp, Sisal

-Malai is a biocomposite material based on Bacterial Cellulose grown on water from mature coconuts and natural fibres from Banana stem, Hemp and Sisal.
-The research for development of this material was initiated in 2017 by Zuzana Gombosova - material researcher and designer from Slovakia and Susmith Chempodil - mechanical engineer and product designer from Kerala, India.
-The initial aim was to research the potential of Bacterial Cellulose grown on water from mature coconuts for a variety of applications keeping the material as ecologically friendly as possible.
-Water from mature coconuts is a waste agricultural product of local coconut processing units, a small unit disposes up to 4000 l of it per day.
-Today Malai is running a small manufacturing unit in South India with a capacity of 200 sq.m./month and supplies the materials to brands, designers and manufacturers of fashion accessories in India and abroad.
-Malai as a material is made without addition of any oil-based ingredients keeping the material compostable.
+The research to develop this material was initiated in 2017 by Zuzana Gombosova - material researcher and designer from Slovakia and Susmith Chempodil - mechanical engineer and product designer from Kerala, India.
+The initial aim was to research the potential of bacterial cellulose grown on water from mature coconuts for a variety of applications keeping the material as ecologically friendly as possible.
+Water from mature coconuts is a waste agricultural product of local coconut processing units, a small unit disposes up to 4000 litres per day.
+Today Malai is running a small manufacturing unit in South India with a capacity of 200 square meters per month and supplies the materials to brands, designers and manufacturers of fashion accessories in India and abroad.
+Malai as a material is made without the addition of any oil-based ingredients keeping the material compostable.

 Ingredients